GHOST HUNTING EVENT

 Because Hooke Court was a Royalist stronghold that was partially burned by Roundheads, there are frequent reports of Civil War-era apparitions.

-• Sightings: Shadowy figures in "Cavalier" attire have been reported in the older wings of the house.
+• Sightings: Shadowy figures in "Cavalier" attire have been reported in the house's older wings.

-• Poltergeist Activity: Staff have documented doors opening and closing by themselves, particularly in the areas of the house that survived the 17th-century fire.
+• Poltergeist Activity: Staff have documented doors opening and closing on their own, particularly in areas of the house that survived the 17th-century fire.

 Notable Deaths and Tragedies